Ali-Mikael/Application-hacking/h4-Disaddembly.md

 <img width="524" height="107" alt="Screenshot from 2026-02-06 16-45-27" src="https://github.com/user-attachments/assets/3e293b28-560f-4ceb-b655-ff1fe850d619" />

-And wouldn't you know, didn't even have to type in the whole password == ``o`rrvnqc0``
+And wouldn't you know, didn't even have to type in the whole `password` == ``o`rrvnqc0``

 Here's an [ascii table](<https://www.ascii-code.com/>) for reference.

-For the most part just knowing the alphabet was enough here, I just needed to know what comes before `a`, which was the backtick!
+For the most part just knowing the alphabet was enough here.
+I just needed to know what comes before `a`, which was the backtick.

 -----